PIRATE - Tommy Lee's New Boat

 In the Seventies, PIRATE disappeared from yacht registers.
 She was owned for some time by Dennis Sullivan of Ventura, CA whe kept her more-or-less preserved.
 During that time, another auxiliary was installed and the wooden mast and boom were replaced with aluminum spars.
 At some time, the deck began to leak and was sheathed with plywood in an effort to make her tight.
 Much of the repair work was performed using epoxy resins which interacted badly with the original materials.

-PIRATE loaded on the Dudley Yacht Transport trailer at
+PIRATE loaded on the Dudley Yacht Transport

 Channel Islands Boatyard for her trip north to Seattle, June 1999.